 Play music and encourage the children to join you in some healthy exercise!
 "Let's jog five times.
 Let's jump four times."
 Etc.

 Here is one of my favorite exercise CDs (The song "Fun To Get Fit" is fantastic!) that you can purchase at a good price at Amazon by clicking the picture below.

-Add soapy water to your table along with baby dolls, wash cloths and towels!
+Add soapy water to your table along with your dramatic play dishes, pots and pans, etc.

 for your Preschool Scientists in Training!